Latzi/object-centric-low-data-datasets/traffic_signs/annotations/README.md

-# Traffic Signs Annotations
+# TrafficSigns Annotations

-This folder contains bounding-box annotations for the Traffic Signs subset.
+This folder contains bounding-box annotations for the TrafficSigns subset.

 ## Class mapping

 The subset uses one merged class:

-- `0` → `traffic_sign`
+- `0` → `TrafficSigns`

 ## Annotation format